11 Strategic Pillars for Scalable Recruitment Marketing and Talent Acquisition Excellence

 There is nothing wrong with both groups, but this does not invite qualified and experienced folks who care about many other factors, especially their career path.

-Caring about career growth planning helps you retain people for a longer period of time, and second, be able to hire people throughout different pieces of the journey.
+Investing in long-term talent development planning helps you retain people for a longer period of time, and second, be able to support multi-stage talent lifecycle hiring.

-You need anything from an internship position, an associate, or a junior to a VP of marketing, or tech or any similar position in your organization.
+You need anything from an multi-level organizational roles across seniority spectrum of marketing, or tech or any similar position in your organization.
 This way, great people may be able to join at any point.

-I want to work in a company that is friendly, not hostile; healthy, not toxic.
+I want to work in a company that is inclusive and psychologically safe environment; healthy, not toxic.
 And I am in the best position to make this happen so that everyone is satisfied.
 It is harder at first while people “prove themselves”.
 This makes optimizing recruitment and onboarding extremely important to alleviate this process.

-Try to find a common ground with your team.
-Finding common ground is possible when you share a cause and are aligned in terms of organizational goals.
+Try to find a alignment on mission, vision, and core values with your team.
+Finding alignment on mission, vision, and core values is possible when you share a cause and are aligned in terms of organizational goals.

-But, creating a positive culture to boost your recruitment marketing efforts can help prevent conflicts and escalations by attracting people who are aligned with your organization’s values, mission, and vision.
+But, creating a high-performance culture to boost your recruitment marketing efforts can help prevent conflicts and escalations by attracting culturally aligned talent with your organization’s values, mission, and vision.

 Recruitment goals

-Sometimes, it helps quite a lot to support a specific university, school, conference, charity, or other organizations that your people enjoy.
-Because apart from taking part in great causes, you may entice people who share the same interests and happen to be experts in your field to apply in your company.
+Sometimes, it helps quite a lot to engage in strategic partnerships with academic and industry institutions, or other organizations that your people enjoy.
+Because apart from taking part in great causes, you may attract talent pools who share the same interests and happen to be experts in your field to apply in your company.

-Trust me, even if I’m looking for interns or junior-level positions, it becomes extremely more complicated because everyone who is outside of the job market has only heard of the HP’s, Microsoft’s, and the IBM’s of the world.
+Trust me, even if I’m looking for interns or junior-level positions, it becomes extremely more complicated because everyone who is outside of the job market has only brand awareness dominated by enterprise employers of the world.

-Make sure you have cleared out your company culture and you have invested enough time to find the right causes and initiatives, conferences and educational centers, and whatever it is to support.
+Make sure you have cleared out your company culture and you have invested enough time to find the right corporate social responsibility (CSR) initiatives, conferences and educational centers, and whatever it is to support.

-The common features of recruitment marketing software according to Rally are:
+The common features of integrated recruitment marketing platform according to Rally are:

 • Talent network or community